Australian Cinema > types >

 Beneath Clouds (Ivan Sen, 2002) journey from remoter NSW to Sinny

-Blackfellas (James Ricketson, 1993)
+Blackfellas (James Ricketson, 1993) not sure about this

 BMX Bandits (Brian Trenchard-Smith, 1983) kids on bikes pursued by bad guys